VirtuosoResearch/Boosting-multitask-learning-on-graphs/README.md

 - `--task_idxes` specifies the indexes of tasks that the model is trained on.
 Use the numbers from `0`  up to the number of tasks.
 Use space in between the indexes.
 - `--save_name` specifies the filename that saves the training results.
 Specify a name for the file, if one is going to use the results later.

-We show an example below that runs a SIGN model on the youtube dataset:
+We show an example below that trains a SIGN model on the Youtube dataset:

 ```python
 python train_multitask.py --dataset youtube --feature_dim 128\